François Viète: The logic of species

 Among the problems addressed by Viète with this method is the complete resolution of the quadratic equations of the form $X^2 + X b = c$ and third-degree equations of the form $X^3 + aX = b$ (Viète reduced it to quadratic equations).
 He knew the connection between the positive roots of an equation (which, in his day, were alone thought of as roots) and the coefficients of the different powers of the unknown quantity (see Viète's formulas and their application on quadratic equations).
 He discovered the formula for deriving the sine of a multiple angle, knowing that of the simple angle with due regard to the periodicity of sines.
 This formula must have been known to Viète in 1593.

 Viète's formula

 In 1593, based on geometrical considerations and through trigonometric calculations perfectly mastered, he discovered the first infinite product in the history of mathematics by giving an expression of π, now known as Viète's formula:

 He provides 10 decimal places of π by applying the Archimedes method to a polygon with 6 × 216 = 393,216 sides.

-Adriaan van Roomen's problem
+Adriaan van Roomen's challenge and the problem of Apollonius

 This famous controversy is told by Tallemant des Réaux in these terms (46th story from the first volume of Les Historiettes.
 Mémoires pour servir à l’histoire du XVIIe siècle):